geerc/www/gkapfham/_posts/2016-07-12-Technical-Writing.md

 <a title="cap & nib" href="http://flickr.com/photos/mysight/8663830964"><img class="img-responsive-tight" src="http://farm9.static.flickr.com/8254/8663830964_76117e9b4b_z.jpg" /></a><br /><small><a href="http://creativecommons.org/licenses/by-nc-nd/2.0/">creative commons licensed ( BY-NC-ND )</a> <a title="cap & nib" href="http://flickr.com/photos/mysight/8663830964">flickr photo</a> shared by <a href="http://flickr.com/people/mysight">Inkysloth</a></small>

-If you are like me, then you may enjoy writing in a notebook with a fountain pen&mdash;if you have not tried writing this way, then borrow someone's fountain pen and try it!
-As much as I may like writing with a fountain pen, I still spend a substantial amount of time preparing technical papers and presnetations in [LaTeX](http://www.latex-project.org/) with the [Vim](http://www.vim.org/) text editor&mdash;a task I also find to be challenging and rewarding.
+If you are like me, then you may enjoy writing in a notebook with a fountain pen &mdash; if you have not tried writing this way, then borrow someone's fountain pen and try it!
+As much as I may like writing with a fountain pen, I still spend a substantial amount of time preparing technical papers and presnetations in [LaTeX](http://www.latex-project.org/) with the [Vim](http://www.vim.org/) text editor &mdash; a task I also find to be challenging and rewarding.

 If you write with Vim and LaTeX and you would like to improve your writing experience, then please consider using the